zq99/matching-pairs-game-excel-vba/README.md

-# Matching Pairs game in Excel VBA
+# Matching Pairs Game in Excel VBA

 This is a basic "Matching tiles" game featuring a computer "opponent".
 It was written in VBA and originally coded in Excel 2003.